ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 Both Live Test and Deploy to Azure can also be activated via the GitHub actions interface, if deemed necessary.
 Build and Test can also be activated this way but will always fail.

-<redColor>Describe the illustration briefly, i.e., how your application is built,
-tested, released, and deployed.</redColor>

 ## Team work
 <redColor>Show a screenshot of your project board right before hand-in.
 Briefly